multisynq/m4u-package/readme.md

 The most important field to set up in the settings asset is the **Api Key**, which is a token of around 40 characters that you can create for yourself at https://croquet.io/account.
 It provides access to the Croquet infrastructure.

 The **App Prefix** is the way of identifying with your organization the Croquet apps that you develop and run.
-The combination of this prefix and the App Name provided on the Croquet Bridge component in each scene (see below) is a full App ID - for example, `io.croquet.worldcore.guardians`.
+The combination of this prefix and the App Name provided on the Croquet Bridge component in each scene (see below) is a full App ID - for example, `io.multisynq.worldcore.guardians`.
 When you are running our demonstration projects (`tutorials`, `guardians` etc), it is fine to leave this prefix as is, but when you develop your own apps you must change the prefix so that the App ID is a globally unique identifier.
 The ID must follow the Android reverse domain naming convention - i.e., each dot-separated segment must start with a letter, and only letters, digits, and underscores are allowed.

 **For MacOS only:** Find the Path to your Node executable, by going to a terminal and running
 ```